 These categories include colour and black and grey portraits, and images like flowers, animals and even comic book art sometimes

-Of course your tattoo idea doesn’t have to fall into any of these categories, just chat to the receptionist, email of facebook your thoughts and we can take it from there
+Of course, your tattoo idea doesn’t have to fall into any of these categories, just chat with the receptionist, email or facebook your thoughts and we can take it from there

 how do I go about finding a design/ getting a custom piece designed up?

 Good old google is a great place to start looking for designs but so is artwork and fabrics.

 If you are looking for japanese inspiration - http://tattoo-journal.com/35-beautiful-japanese-tattoos/

 Bring/email any reference images and let us know the size, placement, colour choices and anything else relevant to the tattoo.

 From all that we can organise either a free consultation with the most suitable tribe artist